hlo-world/groqcloud-playground-chat-history/README.md

 # How to use

 - Chat history is recorded when a prompt is submitted either by clicking on the Submit button, or using the Submit keyboard shortcut, and when inference is completed
-  - Chat history does *not* work when Stream mode is turned on currently
+  - Chat history does **not** work when Stream mode is turned on currently
-- Every subsequent prompt in the same session adds to the current chat history
+- Every subsequent prompt in the same session adds to the current chat history entry
 - To create a new chat history entry, refresh the page
 - To look at previous chat history entries, click on the timestamp
 - To delete a specific chat history entry, click on the trash bin icon beside that timestamp